Higashi-Beppu Station: Layout

-Adjacent stations
+Platforms

 History

 The private Kyushu Railway had, by 1909, through acquisition and its own expansion, established a track from Kokura to Yanagigaura.
 The Kyushu Railway was nationalised on 1 July 1907.
 Japanese Government Railways (JGR), designated the track as the Hōshū Main Line on 12 October 1909 and expanded it southwards in phases. Ōita opened as the new southern terminus on 1 November 1911 after the track was extended there from Beppu.
 On the same day, this station was opened as an intermediate station on the new track with the name of Hamawaki (浜脇).
 On 15 December 1923, the Hōshū Main Line was renamed the Nippō Main Line.
 On 15 April 1934, the station was renamed Higashi-Beppu.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

 On 5 February 2005, the station building was designated as a tangible cultural property (i.e. given protected heritage status) by Beppu City.